 A huge draw to visiting the canyons is a chance to spot see some great horned owls (or barn owl), which make their home in the area.

-Unfortunately, no owls were out and about the day we were there, but you can see above what type of owls are located in the area.
-This particular owl was found in the nearby Mojave desert.
+Unfortunately, no owls were out and about the day we were there, but you can see a great horned owl we found in Floyd Lamb Park.

 Culverts on the trail